silky/silky.github.com/src/posts/nixos-latest-kernel.md

 You may find yourself in the following situation:

 - You have a new computer,
-- It requires the latest kernel packages to work (perhaps for WiFi or something else),
+- It requires the some latest kernel features to work (perhaps for WiFi or something else),
 - You want to install NixOS,
 - And the latest ISO you download doesn't work.